d3x0r/STFRPhysics/whitepaper.md

 ## Glossary

+- apply() - in math this is multiply a vector by a matrix or matrix by matrix, or quaternion times quaternion.
+Addition is simple in many cases, so, although true that `A X -B = exp(ln(A)-ln(B))` this only works for rotations within the same frame, or fixed to another frame.
+Rotation of a rotation by rotation outside of the rotation itself is still a form of multiplication, but this is called `apply()` instead.
 - axle - an axis of curvature.
+- curvature - a point translated to another location by curving its forward motion; does not require a third point.
+- frame - the orientation, which can be desribed by the basis vectors 'right', 'up', and 'forward'; A full frame would include velocity also.
 - rotation - a point translated to another location referencing a third point.
-- curvature - a point translated to another location by curving its forward motion; does not require a third point.
+- spin - basically 'rotation', however, it's not apply by an angle, as rotation, but measured in a curvature.

 ---